jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 15) What is the RPM command to install a package from the command line?
 d. rpm -i *.rpm

-16) What is the DNF command used to install addtional software repositories?
+16) What is the DNF command used to install additional software repositories?
 Use this URL to an RPM:http://download1.rpmfusion.org/nonfree/el/updates/6/i386/rpmfusion-nonfree-release-6-1.noarch.rpm
 c. sudo dnf install http://download1.rpmfusion.org/nonfree/el/updates/6/i386/rpmfusion-nonfree-release-6-1.noarch.rpm

 17) What is the name of RPM repository that was mentioned in the textbook?